asgard-born/Skills/Readme.md

 `SkillsService` manages a skill tree system with these features:

-- Tracks learned and base skills.
+- Tracks learned and base skills
-- Determines which skills can be learned or forgotten.
+- Determines which skills can be learned or forgotten
-- Ensures all learned skills remain connected to a base skill.
+- Ensures all learned skills remain connected to a base skill
-- Updates the UI **reactively** via `SkillViewModel`, keeping a **loose coupling** between service and view.
+- Updates the UI **reactively** via `SkillViewModel`, maintaining **loose coupling** between service and view

 ---

 ## Key Concepts

+- **Base skill permanence**: Base skills can never be forgotten
+- **Connectivity requirement**: All learned skills must remain connected to base
+- **Point economy**: Learning costs points, forgetting refunds points
+- **UI consistency**: View models always reflect current game state

 ### SkillViewModel

 Represents a single skill in the tree.
-It acts as a contract between the service and the view, ensuring **reactive updates** with **loose coupling**.
+It acts as a **data contract** between the service and the view, ensuring **reactive updates** with **loose coupling**.

 **Properties:**

-- `Type` – unique identifier of the skill.
+- `Type` – unique identifier of the skill
-- `Neighbors` – list of connected skills (graph edges).
+- `Neighbors` – neighboring skills (connected vertices in the graph)
-- `Cost` – how many scores are required to learn the skill.
+- `Cost` – how many points are required to learn the skill
-- `IsBase` – whether this is a base skill (cannot be forgotten).
+- `IsBase` – whether this is a base skill (cannot be forgotten)
-- `IsLearned` – whether the skill is currently learned.
+- `IsLearned` – whether the skill is currently learned
-- `CanBeLearned` – whether the skill can currently be learned.
+- `CanBeLearned` – whether the skill can currently be learned
-- `CanBeForgotten` – whether the skill can currently be forgotten.
+- `CanBeForgotten` – whether the skill can currently be forgotten

-The view (`SkillView`) **subscribes to `SkillViewModel` changes**.
+The view (`SkillView`) **subscribes to `SkillViewModel` changes** via ReactiveProperties/ReactiveCommands.
-When the service updates the model, the UI refreshes automatically without any direct call to the view.
+When the service updates the model, the UI refreshes automatically without any direct reference to the view.

 ---

 ## Articulation Points Algorithm

-The service calculates **articulation points** in the learned skill graph:
+The service uses **Tarjan's algorithm** for finding articulation points:

-- Uses **Depth-First Search (DFS)** starting from the base skill.
+- Uses **Depth-First Search (DFS)** starting from the base skill
+- Based on proven computer science principles
-- Tracks discovery times and low-link values to detect skills whose removal would disconnect the graph.
+- Tracks discovery times (`disc`) and low-link values (`low`) to detect critical skills
+- Skills whose removal would disconnect the graph from the base cannot be forgotten
-- These critical skills cannot be forgotten, ensuring all remaining skills stay connected to the base.
+- Maintains connectivity ensuring all remaining skills stay linked to the base

-DFS efficiently explores the skill tree and calculates low-link values for articulation points.
-This ensures no learned skill becomes disconnected from the base skill when forgetting skills.
+The algorithm efficiently (O(V+E)) identifies articulation points in the learned skill graph.

 ---
+## Performance Efficiency
+- **O(V + E)** complexity - fastest possible for graph traversal
+- Executes in milliseconds even for large skill trees
+- Only runs when skill tree structure changes
+- View model updates are optimized to only affect changed skills
+- Reactive architecture minimizes unnecessary UI updates

+---
 ## How the Service Works

-1. **Skill Selection**
+### 1. Initialization
+- Sets up reactive subscriptions to score changes and user actions
+- Initializes all skill view models with their initial status

+### 2. Skill Selection
-    - Updates the selected skill’s status via the view model.
+- Updates the selected skill's status via the view model

-2. **Learning a Skill**
+- Recalculates articulation points to ensure UI reflects current state

+### 3. Learning a Skill
-    - Checks if the skill can be learned.
+- Checks prerequisites: sufficient points and adjacent learned skill
-    - Marks the skill as learned via the view model.
+- Marks skill as learned and updates view model

-3. **Forgetting a Skill**
+- Recalculates articulation points for the modified graph

+### 4. Forgetting a Skill
-    - Checks if the skill can be forgotten.
+- Checks if skill is not base and not an articulation point
-    - Marks the skill as forgotten via the view model.
+- Marks skill as forgotten and updates view model

-4. **Forgetting All Skills**
+- Returns skill points and recalculates articulation points

+### 5. Forgetting All Skills
-    - Iteratively removes all forgettable skills while maintaining base connectivity.
+- Iteratively removes all forgettable skills while maintaining connectivity
+- Processes skills in optimal order to maximize forgettable skills
-    - Updates each skill via the view model contract.
+- Updates each skill status via view model contract
-- Recalculates articulation points to ensure remaining skills are still connected.
+- Recalculates articulation points after each change
----

-## Notes

-- Only skills connected to a base skill (directly or through a chain of learned skills) can be forgotten.
-- The service **never updates views directly**; it only updates view models.
-- UI reacts automatically to changes in the view model, maintaining **weak coupling** and separation of concerns.